Yielding and memory in a driven mean-field model of glasses: B ackground and motivation

-Here, we show that the periodically driven mean-field model described above and formulated mathematically below naturally predicts the salient properties of the yielding transition and mechanical memory formation extensively observed in particle-based glasses.
-This is achieved with no free parameters relative to the non-driven regime that properly predicts the low-frequency, non-phononic vibrational spectra of glasses.
+Here, we show that a Hamiltonian mean-field model of glasses, which remarkably reproduced the observed properties of the non-phononic VDoS ${\cal D}_{\rm G}(\omega)$~\cite{Rainone2021-am,Bouchbinder2021-dh,Moriel2024-wp}, naturally predicts the salient properties of the yielding transition and mechanical memory formation extensively observed in particle-based glasses under driving, with no free parameters relative to the non-driven regime.
 The model relates statistical-structural properties of quiescent glasses to their elasto-plastic driven dynamics, and opens the way for gaining additional insight into such relations.
 Taken together, the Hamiltonian mean-field model studied here constitutes a theoretical framework that unifies a broad range of static and dynamic glass properties, and offers a platform for studying additional glass phenomena that currently lack a complete theoretical understanding.